 I’d like to acknowledge the Traditional Owners of the land where I live and work, the Woiwurrung (Wurundjeri) peoples of the Kulin Nation, and pay my respects to Elders past, present and emerging.

 I’m a cultural geographer and documentary film-maker from Melbourne, Australia.

 I’m currently a PhD Student in the School of Geography, The University of Melbourne.
-My PhD research considers experiences of loss and its relation to corporeal transformation, through examples of workers affected by recent coalmine closures in regional Australia and China, exploring experiences of loss and embodied transitions after workplace closure.
+My PhD research explores experiences of loss and its relation to corporeal transformation, through examples of workers affected by recent coalmine closures in regional Australia and China, exploring experiences of loss and embodied transitions after workplace closure.
 I held a Australian Government RTP Scholarship and the Elizabeth and Vernon Puzey Scholarship from The University of Melbourne.
 I originally began my PhD in 2017 at the wonderful School of Sociology, Australian National University.

 In 2015, I was an Honours student in the School of Geography, The University of Melbourne.
-My Honours research considered the movement of migrant workers in rural China through the lenses of mobilities and social reproduction.
+My Honours research considered the movement of migrant workers in rural China through the lenses of mobility and social reproduction.
 My undergraduate studies, also at The University of Melbourne, were in Environmental Geography and German; as part of these degrees, I spent a year on exchange at Humboldt-Universität zu Berlin.